 - Will it work offline for those days my internet connection fails?

-In this article I will list explore these 4 possible issues you may encounter while getting your first smart home tech up and working.
+In this article, I will explore these 5 possible issues you may encounter while getting your first smart home tech up and working.

 You treat your home as single place to manage – you get a whole home electricity bill, not per room; you have an insurance package for your whole home; your electrical appliances all use the mains electrical supply not separate supplies.
 But smart home products come in all sorts of flavours – some want a LAN connection (do you have a spare port still?), some will use your wifi, you probably know of Bluetooth but usually in the context of mobile phones and car connections not the home, then there’s Z-Wave, Zigbee and even more to come.